jackiehjm/stx-docs/doc/source/dist_cloud/upgrading-the-systemcontroller-using-the-cli.rst

         .. include:: ../_includes/upgrading-the-systemcontroller-using-the-cli.rest

 #.
-Import the software release load, and copy the iso file to controller-0 \(active controller\).
+Transfer iso and signature files to controller-0 \(active controller\) and import the load.

     .. code-block:: none